top of page

 Drawing on deep experience across venture, technology, and science-driven startups, the discussion will unpack Alex's provocation that the best companies have hostages, not customers - what it really means to build products people cannot live without, and how founders and investors identify and support those opportunities early.
 Expect candid insights, real examples, and a perspective shaped by operating at the frontier of venture capital.

-SciFi VC is the personal venture fund of PayPal cofounder Max Levchin and early Paypal employee, Nellie Levchin, built by the couple on their hands-on operating history in fintech and payments to give founders a specific "PayPal/Affirm playbook" operator-turned-VC rather than a purely financial sponsor.
-The fund focuses on companies whose competitive advantages come from hard technical feats, network effects, and complex highly regulated industries, positioning itself at the intersection of frontier science and financial engineering rather than as a standard fintech fund.
+SciFi VC is the personal venture fund of PayPal cofounder Max Levchin and early Paypal employee, Nellie Levchin, focused on companies whose competitive advantages come from hard technical feats, network effects, and complex highly regulated industries.

 Share this event